-Sewer gas can enter a home through a floor drain, from a leaking or blocked plumbing roof vent, or (if the gases are in soil adjacent to the house) through cracks in foundations.
-Sanitary and farm workers can be exposed to sewer gas during the cleaning and maintenance of municipal sewers, manure storage tanks, and home septic tanks.
+Sewer gas can enter a home through a floor drain, from a leaking or blocked plumbing roof vent, or (if the gases are in soil next to the house) through cracks in the foundation.
+Sanitary and farm workers can be exposed to sewer gas when cleaning and maintaining:

-How can I avoid being exposed to sewer gas?
+How can I avoid exposure to sewer gas?

-Flush floor and sink drains with water to prevent the traps in pipes to the sewer from drying out.
+- Flush floor and sink drains with water to prevent the traps in sewer pipes from drying out.

 What should I do if I suspect a problem?

-First, following the odor, try to locate the point of entry, such as a basement floor drain.
-Check for a blocked rooftop plumbing gas vent.
-By adding water to the floor drain or removing debris from a roof plumbing stack vent you may be able to prevent sewer gas from entering your home.
-In the unlikely event that a leak in gas vent plumbing is behind walls, a plumber may be needed to find and fix it.
-Some local public health departments may be able to offer home inspections.
+First, try to follow the odor.
+Locate the point of entry, if possible, such as a basement floor drain.
+Then, check for a blocked rooftop plumbing gas vent.
+By adding water to the floor drain or removing debris from a vent, you may be able to prevent sewer gas from entering your home.

-If you suspect that high concentrations of sewer gas have accumulated in an enclosed space, you should evacuate the area and contact the fire department for assistance.
-Avoid creating an ignition source such a spark from an electrical appliance, match, or cigarette lighter.
+If you believe there are high concentrations of sewer gas in an enclosed space, evacuate the building and call the fire department for help.
+Also, avoid creating an ignition source, such as a spark from an electrical appliance, match, or cigarette lighter.